jquense/yup/README.md

 schema.describe({ value: { isBig: true } });
 ```

-And below is are the description types, which differ a bit depending on the schema type.
+And below are the description types, which differ a bit depending on the schema type.

 ```ts
 interface SchemaDescription {